cell0/Meteor-Conventions/README.md

 - [4.1](4.1) <a name='4.1'></a> **Definition**: Where a file is loaded is defined in [`package.js`](http://docs.meteor.com/#/full/pack_addFiles).
 Avoid other control mechanisms.

   > Why? `if` statements make WebStorm / PHPStorm indent your code, `client` / `server` / `lib` folders don't work for `cordova`, and comments may be wrong.
 The package definition is executing documentation.
+The Meteor documentation does not specify how the different mechanisms interact with each other if you use them together.

   Avoid using `if (Meteor.isClient)`, `client` / `server` / `lib` folders or comments on top of the file to indicate where a file runs.